javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 Let's make the example a bit deeper to see that.

-Imagine that another script wants to have its own "id" property inside `user`, for its own purposes.
-That may be another JavaScript library, so the scripts are completely unaware of each other.
+Imagine that another script wants to have its own identifier inside `user`, for its own purposes.
+That may be another JavaScript library, so thes scripts are completely unaware of each other.

 Then that script can create its own `Symbol("id")`, like this: